 Consistency, NLGIConsistency is a measure of the stiffness of the grease.
 Classification of greases by consistency is in accordance with the National Lubricating Grease Institute (NLGI), ISO 2137.
-Greases with a metallic soap thickener and a consistency class of 1, 2 or 3 (soft to stiff) on the NLGI scale are typically used for rolling bearings.
-The most commonly used greases have a consistency of class 2.
+Greases with a metallic soap thickener and a consistency grade of 1, 2 or 3 (soft to stiff) on the NLGI scale are typically used for rolling bearings.
+The most commonly used greases have a consistency of grade 2.

 Mechanical stabilityDuring rotation of a bearing, the grease is mechanically worked and a change in consistency may result.
 This property is known as the mechanical stability of the grease and is measured in standardized tests, ASTM D217 and/or ASTM D1831.
 Greases that soften may leak from the bearing cavity.
 Those that stiffen may restrict bearing rotation or limit oil bleeding.
 The mechanical stability should not change drastically if operation is within the specified temperature range of the grease.